Peierls bounds from Toom contours: Introduction and main results

-There exists duality theory for general monotone interacting particle systems \cite{Gra86,SS18}.
+There exists duality theory for general monotone interacting particle systems \cite{Gra86,SS18,LS23}.
 The basic idea is that the state in the origin at time zero is a monotone function of the state at time $-t$, and this monotone function evolves in a Markovian way as a function of~$t$.
-Durrett \cite{Dur86} mentions this dual process as an important ingredient of the proofs of the forthcoming paper \cite{DG85} and it is also closely related to the minimal explanations of Preskill \cite{Pre07}.
+As noted in \cite{Dur86} this dual process plays an important ingredient of the proofs of \cite{DG85}.
+It is also closely related to the minimal explanations of Preskill \cite{Pre07}.
 A good understanding of this dual process could potentially help solve many open problems in the area, but its behaviour is already quite complicated in the mean-field case \cite{MSS20}.